Danial-Kord/Artificial-Intelligence-Visualization/README.md

 ## Resources:
-used [manim community](https://github.com/ManimCommunity/manim) as a core for rendering
+used [manim community](https://github.com/ManimCommunity/manim) as a core for rendering.